micklemacklemore/CUDA-Path-Tracer/README.md

 ### Method

-To test both optimizations fairly, four test scenes were created and are categorized based on two primary factors: the *geometry complexity* and the *environment type* (open vs. closed).
+To test both optimizations fairly, four test scenes were created and are categorized based on two primary factors: the *geometry complexity* and the *environment type* (open vs. closed):

 * Light Open Scene (Open Cornell Box with implicit spheres)